Jollywatt/typst-fletcher/docs/manual.typ

 )
 ```))

-The exact parameters for each kind of arrow head will probably change often as this package is updated, so they are undocumented.
+The specific mark kinds and parameters will likely change as this package is updated, so they not (yet) undocumented.
-However, you are encouraged to use the functions `parse-arrow-shorthand()` and `interpret-mark()` to discover the parameters if you want finer control.
+However, if you want finer control, you are encouraged to use the functions `parse-arrow-shorthand()` and `interpret-mark()` to discover the parameters.

-=== Underhang correction
+=== Hanging tail correction

-All marks accept an `underhang` parameter, the effect of which can be seen below:
+All marks accept an `tail-hang` parameter, the effect of which can be seen below:
 #code-example-row(```typ
 #fletcher.diagram(
 	edge-thickness: 3pt,
 	spacing: 2cm,
 	debug: 3,

 	edge((0,1), (1,1), paint: gray, bend: 90deg, label-pos: 0.1, label: [without],
-		marks: (none, (kind: "twohead", underhang: 0))),
+		marks: (none, (kind: "twohead", tail-hang: 0))),
 	edge((0,0), (1,0), paint: gray, bend: 90deg, label-pos: 0.1, label: [with],
-		marks: (none, (kind: "twohead"))), // use default underhang
+		marks: (none, (kind: "twohead"))), // use default hang
 )
 ```)
-The underhang specifies the length (in multiples of the stroke thickness) that the arrow head visually extends backwards over the stroke.
+The hang specifies the length (in multiples of the stroke thickness) that the arrow head visually extends backwards over the stroke.
 This is the distance between the two red dots on the second arrow head above.
 The mark is rotated so that both these points lie on the arc.